orblgc/orblgc/README.md

 ## ⚙️ Using Gitlab for Repo & CI/CD
 #### Status: ✅  (Done !)
-Before this implementation, i was using github webhooks to trigger my webhook nodejs service which was running shell script in server like a CI/CD but this was not a common way to do that kind of things.
+Before this implementation, I relied on GitHub webhooks to trigger a Node.js service running on the server, which in turn executed shell scripts to simulate a CI/CD workflow.
+However, this approach was not a standard or efficient way to manage CI/CD processes.

-So I created 3 Linux servers: CICD, DEV, and PROD servers.
+To address this, I set up three Linux servers: CICD, DEV, and PROD.
 On the CICD server, I installed GitLab and Jenkins.
-Initially, I tried Jenkins and installed Jenkins agents on the DEV and PROD servers.
-However, using a webhook for integration with GitLab didn’t seem very efficient also management of two different system is a bit difficult.
-Therefore, I installed GitLab runners on the DEV and PROD servers.
-I registered these runners with the GitLab instance on the CICD server using authentication tokens.
-This way, I can automatically trigger releases through GitLab by defining pipeline files in the .gitlab-ci.yml for events like pushes and merges to GitLab repositories.
+Initially, I experimented with Jenkins and deployed Jenkins agents on the DEV and PROD servers.
+However, integrating Jenkins with GitLab through webhooks proved inefficient, and managing two separate systems added unnecessary complexity.

+As a solution, I installed GitLab Runners on the DEV and PROD servers and registered them with the GitLab instance on the CICD server using authentication tokens.
+This setup allowed me to define CI/CD pipelines in .gitlab-ci.yml files to automate processes like builds and deployments in response to GitLab events such as pushes or merges.
-If i need to setup these project on a completely new server first thing to do manually would be only installation of gitlab-runner then registering it to my gitlab, then all i need to do is create new branch for that server then merge the installation repository which is for installing necessary packages on system like nginx, nodejs, python, certbot etc. Then i can directly push my api projects on their new branches.

-Example Scenario
-When I push a Node.js API development to the dev branch in GitLab, the pipeline is triggered and performs certain tasks on the DEV server.
-These tasks include:

-Copy the Nginx configuration file from the repository to the nginx/conf.d folder for the project.
-Obtain an automatic SSL certificate using Certbot for the Nginx configuration.
-If a certificate already exists, it uses the existing one.
-Create and start a Linux systemd service with the project’s folder name.
-With this example scenario, we successfully deployed to the development environment.
-After necessary tests are completed, we can merge the project into the production environment and similarly trigger an automatic release and deployment there as well.

 ## 💰 Crypto Currencies App & Bot
 #### Status: ⏳ (In Proggress)
 A cryptocurrency tracking and trading bot application built with Node.js, Python, and Machine Learning.
 It integrates data from TradingView API and a custom API for detecting market indicators (e.g., SMA, Golden Cross, Death Cross) for real-time analysis.
 The bot uses Binance API to automatically manage buy/sell or long/short positions based on these indicators.
 Future plans include machine learning with LSTM neurons to improve trading decisions.